• Post a Project

 Jacqueline Basulto, CEO of SeedX

-While these searches are convenient for users, they pose a challenge for businesses.
-You work hard on your content, so the thought of no one clicking it can be discouraging.
-But with the right strategies, zero-click marketing can attract customers, not drive them away.
+These searches are convenient for users, but they pose a challenge for businesses.
+You work hard on your content, so the thought of fewer people clicking it can be discouraging.
+The good news, as the data below shows, is that the right strategy lets zero-click marketing attract customers rather than drive them away — and the click is far from dead.

 What Are Zero-Click Searches?